Nstamour-art/Python_Script_Launcher/readme.md

 3. **Use the Interface**:
     - Select a script from the graphical interface and click the corresponding button to execute it.
     - Use the **"Always on Top"** checkbox to toggle whether the launcher window stays above other windows.
+    - Use the **Stop Process** button to terminate any running subprocess.

 ## Usage (Built Version)